Home Featured TV Shows All TV Shows Movie Reviews Book Reviews Articles Frequently Asked Questions About Us

 My Neighbour Totoro (1988)

-Miyazaki's magical ode to childhood follows two young girls, Satsuki and Mei, who move into an old house in the country with their father so they can be closer to the hospital where their sick mother is staying.
+Miyazaki's magical ode to childhood follows two young girls, Satsuki and Mei, who moved into an old house in the country with their father so they can be closer to the hospital where their sick mother is staying.
 Not long after moving in they meet and befriend Totoro, a cuddly wood spirit who lives nearby.
 My Neighbour Totoro is one of Ghibli's best known and beloved films.
 The title character has since become the face of the company and, thanks to merchandising, a major source of revenue.

 Kiki's Delivery Service (1989)

-Like much of Miyazaki's oeuvre, Kiki's Delivery Service is a coming of age tale with a fantastical bent.
+Like much of Miyazaki's oeuvre, Kiki's Delivery Service is coming of age tale with a fantastical bent.
 It's a sweet and simple tale about Kiki, a 13-year-old witch who leaves home and moves to the big city where she sets up a delivery service using her flying broomstick.
 This is an absolute joy from beginning to end and another of my favourite Ghibli movies.

 Only Yesterday (1991)